Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Introduction

-This paper seeks to investigate if location data that is passively sensed from existing WiFi infrastructure can show the effects of various \virus policies on institutions.
-Our goal is to \textit{show that coarse-grained WiFi data can sufficiently reflect the spectrum in crowd change when different policies are implemented over time; thus, passive WiFi-sensing can be conveniently leveraged by institutions themselves to monitor safety compliance following current public health guidelines}.
-Particularly, we present findings from analyzing anonymized and aggregated students and staff's location data through collecting WiFi logs directly from deployed campus WiFi infrastructures across three universities\footnote{Privacy and ethical considerations for our work are defined in Section \ref{sec:privacyEthicalConsiderations}.}.
+In the same vein, our work seeks to investigate if location data that is passively sensed from existing WiFi infrastructure can, in fact, show the real-world effects of various \virus policies on institutions when the pandemic broke out.
+Our goal is to show that coarse-grained WiFi data can sufficiently reflect the spectrum in crowd change when different control policies are implemented over time within an institution.
+Monitoring crowd change at three-level granularity (i.e., area, floor, and building) can contribute to the institutions’ ability to report on actual space utilization in addition to specific details, such as total building capacity, buildings' floor-by-floor, and area metrics.
+Besides being alerted of densely populated parts of the building, monitoring building occupancy and mobility is critical in informing the maximum range of occupancy and assessing exposure and vulnerabilities from occupants' mobility across shared open spaces.
+We present findings from analyzing anonymized and aggregated students and staff's location data through collecting WiFi logs directly from deployed campus WiFi infrastructures across three universities\footnote{Privacy and ethical considerations for our work are defined in Section \ref{sec:privacyEthicalConsiderations}.}.
 Two of these campuses are in Singapore, and one is in the northeastern part of the United States of America.
-We employ two key measures, 1) \textit{occupancy} -- the number of users, represented by unique smartphone device counts, in each building and 2) \textit{mobility} -- the order of buildings visited by the user.
+We employ two key measures, 1) \textit{occupancy} -- the number of users represented by unique smartphone device counts in each building and 2) \textit{mobility} -- the order of buildings visited by the user.